Raccoon trapped after biting 2 women in Fort Lauderdale

 Officials advised residents who spot another raccoon to check whether the animal is foaming at the mouth and whether it appears to be disoriented and confused.
 Those could be signs it could have rabies.

 The raccoon in Friday’s attacks will have to be put down in order to take a brain tissue sample to determine whether it has rabies.
-If the sample comes back positive, FWC will alert area residents.
+If the sample comes back positive, FWC will issue a rabies alert to area residents.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.